 Climate change and the battle against it have a significant impact on the stock market and how companies operate.
 More and more people want to contribute to the fight against climate change through responsible investing and other sustainable ways to manage money.
 In fact, money has a crucial role to play in creating a more sustainable future.
-But how can you invest responsibly and sustainably?
+But how to invest responsibly and sustainably?
 And what are the things a responsible investor should consider?
 These are a few areas we’ll cover in this responsible investing article.

 What is responsible investing?

 Today many investors are turning to sustainable and responsible investing.
 According to studies, two out of three investors bear ethical issues in mind.
 But investing jargon around ‘environmental, social and governance’ can be confusing to investors.
 In fact, many investors admit they have little to no understanding of the terms often used by the finance industry.
 So what is responsible investing exactly?

 Responsible or sustainable investing is an investment strategy that considers environmental, social and corporate governance (ESG) criteria to generate long-term financial returns and positive societal impact.
 Sustainable investors aim for strong financial performance, but also believe that these investments should be used to contribute to advancements in ESG practices.

 Examples of what ESG factors cover vary but they can include climate change, health and safety in the working environment and protecting the interests of shareholders.
 Some responsible investors also avoid investing in businesses perceived to have negative social effects.
 These can be industries such as alcohol, tobacco, gambling, weapons or fossil fuel production.
 The areas of concern are sometimes also summarised under the heading of ESG matters: Environmental, Social and Governance.